-- 1. Set processor-specific console environment variables. - 2.
-Set standard console environment variables for all processors. - 3.
-Boot the system from the distribution media. - 4.
-Provide the information requested by the Full Installation interface. - Check your selections to make sure they are what you want; go back and change your responses if necessary. - Give your final confirmation to apply your installation selections and start installing software. - Switch CD-ROMs if you are installing Worldwide Support Software 7.
-(WLS) software from CD-ROM. - 8.
-Optionally select kernel components to build into the kernel. - 9.
-Log in to the newly installed system. - 10.
-Review installation log files. - 11.
-Go to Chapter 7 to set up and configure the system for general use, the Full Installation is complete.
+- 1. Set processor-specific console environment variables (Section 6.2). - 2.
+Set standard console environment variables for all processors (Section 6.3). - 3.
+Boot the system from the distribution media (Section 6.4). - 4.
+Provide the information requested by the Full Installation interface (Section 6.7). - 5.
+Examine your selections to make sure they are what you want; go back and change your answers if necessary (Section 6.15). - 6.
+Give your final confirmation to apply your installation selections and start installing software (Section 6.16). - 7.
+Switch CD-ROMs if you are installing Worldwide Support Software (WLS) software from CD-ROM (Section 6.17.3). - 8.
+Optionally select kernel components to build into the kernel (Section 6.18). - 9.
+Log in to the newly installed system (Section 6.19). - 10.
+Review installation log files (Section 6.20). - 11.
+Set up and configure the system for general use; the Full Installation is complete (Chapter 7).